-Consider the Coverage Limits and Options
+Consider Your Coverage Limits

-- Consider your deductible, co-payments, and co-insurance
+- Consider your deductible, copayments, and coinsurance

 - Look at the limits on coverage

-- Compare out-of-pocket maximum
+- Compare the out-of-pocket maximums

 Total Your Maximum Costs

-- The best policy may not be the least expensive policy depending on your situation
+- The best policy may not be the least expensive policy

 - Look for ways that you can save once you have your health insurance

-- Do not forget to include plans offered by your employer in your search.
+- Do not forget to include plans offered by your employer in your search

 Consider High-Deductible Options